This Tomato Confit Bruschetta with Ricotta & Basil Pesto is loaded with Italian flavors, super simple to prepare, and makes the perfect party food!

-My Italian heart explodes with joy at the sight of this incredibly tasty Cherry Tomato Confit Bruschetta with Ricotta & Basil Pesto, which happens to have all the colours of the Italian flag!
+My Italian heart explodes with joy at the sight of this tasty Cherry Tomato Confit Bruschetta with Ricotta & Basil Pesto, which happens to have all the colours of the Italian flag!

-Homemade Ricotta is Much Better Than Store-bought
+Homemade Ricotta is Better Than Store-bought

 I use it for anything from "fake bechamel sauce" for lasagna, to delicious and light cheesecakes.

 Super Easy Cherry Tomato Confit

-Just mix a handful of cherry tomatoes (if you can find different varieties even better) with high-quality extra-virgin olive oil, crushed garlic, thyme sprigs, a glug of balsamic vinegar and a little brown sugar, then slow roast for an hour or two.
+Just mix a handful of cherry tomatoes with high-quality extra-virgin olive oil, crushed garlic, thyme sprigs, a glug of balsamic vinegar and a little sugar.

+Then slow roast for about 1 hour.
 They will slowly caramelize to perfection, with pretty much zero efforts from your part.

 It's delicious tossed with pasta (and even tastier with a spoonful of ricotta on top), and just as great as a side to grilled meat and fish, or as a homemade pizza topping.

-- 300gr (10oz) high-quality cherry tomatoes
+- 300 g organic cherry tomatoes

 - 2 garlic cloves, grated

 - 300 g italian rustic ciabatta bread, sliced